ryuukk/zlib_wasm/README.md

 # zlib + wasm
-zlib build script to target web assembly
+zlib build script to target web assembly without emscripten

 Change the path to your zlib source folder